jakubik307/HDD-Simulation/README.md

 # Disk scheduling algorithms simulation
-<font size="7">Project for the course "Operating Systems" at Wrocław University of Science and Technology</font>
+Project for the course "Operating Systems" at Wrocław University of Science and Technology

 ## Covered algorithms
 - FCFS